 The center wavelength of a BOA can be readily tailored for specific applications.
 It is quite common to adjust the BOA wavelength spectrum to match the specific laser source.
 Please contact us if you have custom wavelength requirements for pilot-projects or OEM applications.

 When current is applied across the ridge waveguide, excited state electrons are stimulated by input light, leading to photon replication and signal gain.

 Booster Optical Amplifiers (BOAs) are single-pass, traveling-wave amplifiers that perform well with both monochromatic and multi-wavelength signals.
 Since BOAs only amplify one state of polarization, they are best suited for applications where the input polarization of the light is known.
-Each BOA consists of a highly efficient GaAs Quantum Well (QW) layer structure, designed for amplifying polarized optical signals in the 980 nm band, and is also an ideal gain medium for implementing wide-bandwidth tunable lasers.
+Each BOA consists of a highly efficient GaAs Quantum Well (QW) layer structure, which is designed for amplifying polarized optical signals in the 980 nm band and is also an ideal gain medium for implementing wide-bandwidth tunable lasers.

 As seen in the schematic to the right, the input and output of the amplifier are coupled to the active layer of the ridge waveguide on the optical amplifier chip.
 The device is contained in a standard 14-pin butterfly package, with either single mode or polarization-maintaining fiber pigtails that are terminated with FC/APC connectors.
 The BOA980P uses polarization-maintaining PM980-XP fiber with the connector key aligned to the slow axis, while the BOA980S uses non-polarization-maintaining HI1060 fiber.
-An integrated thermoelectric cooler (TEC) and thermistor allows these BOAs to be temperature controlled, thus stabilizing the gain and the spectrum.
+An integrated thermoelectric cooler (TEC) and thermistor allow these BOAs to be temperature controlled, thus stabilizing the gain and the spectrum.